carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 ### Step 2 Train Classifiers

 In the original T-cells example we left the hyperparameters settings as default.
 Now we will look further into some of the parameters.
-In this workshop not all of the hyperparameters will be covered.
+In this workshop not all of the hyperparameters from the software will be covered.
+Those that we don't cover, we will be using the default settings.
-- Max depth
+- Max_depth can be an integer or None.
+It is the maximum depth of the tree.
+If the max depth is set to None, the tree nodes are fully expanded or until they have less than min_samples_split samples.
-- Max samples split/leaf counts of criteria that need to be met if we want to split new samples in the tree talk about
+- Min_samples_split and min_samples_leaf represents the minimum number of samples required to split a node or to be at a leaf node. of criteria that needs to be met if we want to split new samples in the tree.
-- Class weight is important in biology.
-It is also used by ¾ classifiers so either introduce it here or come back to it.
-All it is doing - if there is a binary classification, expensive and inexpensive houses, if training set have 2 expensive and 98 inexpensive we don’t want to train the model that predicts all to be inexpensive.
-Basically put weight on 2 expensive.
-In biology we have imbalanced dataset with far more negative with positive instances, so training and evaluating appropriately is important!
+- Class_weight is important in biology.
+If we had a training set and we are using binary classification, i.e. in the T-cells example, if 2 samples are labeled as active and 98 samples are labeled as quiescent, we don’t want to train the model that predicts all of the cells to be quiescent.
+Class_weight parameter would allow to put weight on 2 cells labeled as active.
+In biology, it is common to have an imbalanced training set more negative than positive instances, so training and evaluating appropriately is important!

 ###  Examples in biology

 [PgpRules: a decision tree based prediction server for P-glycoprotein substrates and inhibitors](https://doi.org/10.1093/bioinformatics/btz213)